GhandchiMorteza/React-Pizza-Shop/README.md

 4. **Start the development server**

    ```
-   npm start
+   npm run dev
    ```

-The application will be available at `http://localhost:3000`.
+The application will be available at localhost.

 ## Contributing